gambolputty/wiktionary-de-parser/README.md

 parser = WiktionaryParser()

 for page in dump.pages():
+    # Skip redirects
     if page.redirect_to:
         continue

     if page.name == "Abend":
+        # Parse all entries for "Abend"
         for entry in parser.entries_from_page(page):
             results = parser.parse_entry(entry)
             pprint(results)